Saadnayel: History

 In 1838, Eli Smith noted Saadnayel's population being Sunni Muslim.

 The town has been the site of sporadic Sunni-Shia violence.
+In 2008, four individuals were wounded in armed clashes between anti-Syrian majority supporters and Hezbollah-led opposition in Lebanon; the clashes involved use of machine guns, mortars, and rockets in Saadnayel.
+Despite the army's presence, they did not intervene.

 Up to 35,000 refugees of the Syrian Civil War have also settled in the town.